mcantelon/node-elflord/README.md

 When adding a task you can just specify a task description, if you want, or you can optionally specify a category and/or priority.

-    elflord add Wander lonely as a cloud. -c personal -p 3
+    elflord add Stare into the eyes of seething darkeness. -c personal -p 3

 You can list all tasks using the `ls`/`list` command.